Commands

 Citation

-Jonathan Sprinkle, Jerry Ding, S. Shankar Sastry, Claire Tomlin.
+Jonathan Sprinkle, Jerry Ding, Shankar Sastry, Claire Tomlin.
 "When can a UAV get smart with its operator, and say 'NO!'?".
 Talk or presentation, 15, April, 2008.

 Abstract